-Capital expenditures for the years ended December 31, 2022, 2021 and 2020 were approximately \$16.1 million, \$15.6 million and \$5.4 million, respectively.
-TAT funded these expenditures mainly from its own cash resources, cash flows from operations and new loans and credit line from banks.
+Capital expenditures for the years ended December 31, 2023, 2022 and 2021 were approximately \$2.9 million, \$16.1 million and \$15.6 million, respectively.
+TAT funded these expenditures mainly from its own cash resources, cash flows from operations.
 TAT expects that its available cash and cash equivalents and cash flow generated from operations will be sufficient to fund its capital expenditures.